Thursday, October 31, 2024

 Essays to Read

 This will be a running list of mine.
 Here are the first essays on my hit list.
 The order will be as I add and read them.
+Some of the essays I've read, but I need to reread.

 I occasionally hear or see references to influential essays, and, of course, I always say I'm going to read those later.
-But, of course, I rarely do and more likely forgive about the essay altogether.
+But, of course, I rarely do and, more likely, forgive about the essay altogether.

-To Read
+To Read/Reread

-"The Use of Knowledge in Society" by Friedrich A. Hayek
+"The Use of Knowledge in Society" by Friedrich A. Hayek (1945)

 "Essays on Bentham and Coleridge" by John Stuart Mill